Repeatedly Recognized as a DUI Super Lawyer and Top Attorney for DUI Defense - Call Today 425.398.4323

 - Selected to train Washington Breath Test Technicians and Toxicologists on how to provide courtroom testimony.

-The Webb Law Firm's clients are from all walks of life, ranging from lawyers, doctors, registered nurses, chiropractors, Microsoft, Amazon, and Boeing employees, musicians, teachers, restaurant and bar owners, software engineers, police officers, and one previous Superbowl Champion!
+The Webb Law Firm's clients are from all walks of life, ranging from lawyers, doctors, registered nurses, chiropractors, Microsoft, Amazon, and Boeing employees, FBI agents, musicians, teachers, restaurant and bar owners, software engineers, police officers, and one previous Superbowl Champion!

 OFFICER, CAN YOU PROVE MY CLIENT WAS THE DRIVER?